tudelft3d/msc_geomatics_thesis_typst/README.md

 It contains all the parts that are required and is structured in such a way that most/all supervisors expect.
 Observe that the MSc Geomatics at TU Delft has no formal requirements, how the document looks like (fonts, margins, headers, etc) is entirely up to you.

-It is basically a port to Typst of the [LaTeX template](https://github.com/tudelft3d/msc_geomatics_thesis_template), but it looks slightly different.
+It is basically a port to Typst of the award-winning [MSc Geomatics LaTeX template](https://github.com/tudelft3d/msc_geomatics_thesis_template), but it looks slightly different.

 > It is not an official template and it is not mandatory to use it.

-But we hope it will encourage everyone to use Typst or LaTeX for writing their thesis, and we also hope that it will *discourage* some from using Word.
+> But we hope it will encourage everyone to use Typst or LaTeX for writing their thesis, and we also hope that it will *discourage* some from using Word.

 ## What is Typst?

-It's the "new LaTeX": simpler to learn, simpler to modify the layout, 9423.6X faster.
+Typst is the "new LaTeX": simpler to learn, simpler to modify the layout, about 9423.6X faster.
 But also, at the moment, has fewer features, can be a bit buggy, the base code changes often (which can break some functions), etc.

 So great to use, but be warned a bit...